Part of getting into property development is to understand the Property Market Cycle and Property Clock

 It is extremely difficult, or impossible, to predict when the market is at its lowest, when it is recovering, and when it is at its peak – unless of course we have the benefit of looking at two points on a graph retrospectively!
 The right time for investors to buy is when the market is starting to pick up, but by the time you recognise that it could be too late.
 For developers, there is no right time to buy, or, in other words, if you are able to mitigate the risk and make enough pre-sales, then the time is right – if a deal stacks up, it stacks up!
 A Property Development Course will help developers plan ahead effectively, with guidance and considerations on buying for less than market value or a price that enables you to work with the property.

-During recession, supply and demand is in decline; in periods of recovery, supply is minor and demand begins to increase.
+During a recession, supply and demand are in decline; in periods of recovery, supply is minor and demand begins to increase.
 During a property boom, or the expansion phase, supply begins to increase and demand becomes greater than supply.
 Then, during contraction, supply is greater than demand and demand begins to slow down.

-When the market slows down, there is oversupply of stock, construction prices fall, there is an abundance of tradespeople, and valuations fall.
+When the market slows down, there is an oversupply of stock, construction prices fall, there is an abundance of tradespeople, and valuations fall.
 There are more sellers than buyers, and confidence in the market falls.
 At this lowest point, it is a buyer’s market.
 As the market starts to recover, we see rentals increase, stock levels tightening, and prices rise.
 Then, during a property boom, valuations rise and it becomes a seller’s market.

 Property prices can go up, down, or remain the same.
 Property prices remain flat because of uncertainty surrounding the current trend, but they will rise again because of inflation.
 As demonstrated by the Property Clock, the property market moves between cycles of Growth and Decline; it takes time for a new trend to emerge.
 During this period, prices generally stay flat.